Ricky Foley

-Ricky Foley (born June 9, 1982) is a professional Canadian football defensive end who is currently a free agent, having most recently played for the BC Lions of the Canadian Football League (CFL).
-He was drafted by the Lions in the first round of the 2006 CFL Draft.
+Ricky Foley (born June 9, 1982) is a Canadian former professional football defensive end who played in the Canadian Football League (CFL).
+He was selected by the BC Lions in the first round of the 2006 CFL draft.
 He is a three-time Grey Cup champion, having won in his rookie year in 2006 and also winning in 2012 and 2013.
 Foley won the CFL's Most Outstanding Canadian Award in 2009 and also the Grey Cup's Most Valuable Canadian award in 2012.
 He played CIS football for the York Lions.

-Foley has also been a member of the Baltimore Ravens, the Seattle Seahawks and the New York Jets in the NFL, and a member of the Toronto Argonauts and the Saskatchewan Roughriders in the CFL.
+Foley was also a member of the Baltimore Ravens, Seattle Seahawks and New York Jets of the National Football League, and the Toronto Argonauts and Saskatchewan Roughriders of the CFL.

 Early life

 Foley was born in Courtice, Ontario Canada and was raised on a 200-acre farm near Toronto.
 His father was a farmer and growing up his family didn't have a lot of money.
 Foley and his family would have to fix things up for much of his youth.
 After Foley's brother left when he was 14, he was expected to take over farm duties for the family but started to play football, at Paul Dwyer High in Oshawa.